-The green transition stands as a fundamental concern for European citizens who want to play an active role to meet global environmental targets: 88% of Europeans support the goal of this green transition while 77% of them feel a personal responsibility to act to limit climate change according to a recent Eurobarometer survey.
-However, those wishing to actively contribute to this transition often encounter hurdles, primarily in the form of insufficient information regarding the environmental impact of products, as well as lack of comparability and reliability of such information when available.
-Additionally, unfair market practices, especially those related to planned obsolescence, pose significant challenges to environmental goals.
-Given the undeniable significance of the digital domain in the daily lives of European citizens, it becomes imperative for the digital sector to address these issues and play a vital role in empowering end-users to engage in the ecological transition.
+The green transition stands as a fundamental concern for European citizens who want to play an active role in meeting global environmental targets: 88% of Europeans support the goals of this green transition, while 77% of them feel a personal responsibility to act to limit climate change.1 However, those wishing to actively contribute to this transition often encounter hurdles, primarily in the form of insufficient information regarding the environmental impact of products, as well as lack of comparability and reliability of such information when available.
+Additionally, unfair market practices, especially those related to planned obsolescence, pose significant challenges to environmental goals.2 Given the undeniable significance of the ongoing digitalisation of the daily lives of European citizens, it is imperative for the digital sector to address these issues and play a vital role in empowering end-users to engage in the green transition.

-In light of these considerations, BEREC has undertaken an in-depth examination of end-users' empowerment and environmental transparency in digital products (both goods and services).
-Building upon two initial BEREC reports focusing on the roles of regulators and the industry in the realm of Information and communication technology (ICT) environmental sustainability, this report focuses on the specific challenges pertaining to digital services and end-user devices.
-BEREC initiated a comprehensive fact-finding process to enhance the knowledge of National Regulatory Authorities (NRAs) which involved: (i) a review encompassing key concepts derived from both pertinent literature and European Union initiatives; (ii) an internal questionnaire to assess activities carried out at the national level; (iii) a workshop featuring the European Commission, expert consulting firms (namely Ramboll and RESILO), and representatives from consumer and environmental organisations (namely BEUC and the European Environmental Bureau).
+In light of these considerations, BEREC has undertaken an in-depth examination of transparency regarding the environmental impact of digital products (both goods and services3) and the empowerment of end-users regarding their ability to make environmentally sustainable decision on these products.
+Building upon two initial BEREC reports focusing on the roles of regulators and the industry in the realm of Information and Communication Technology (ICT) environmental sustainability, this report focuses on the specific challenges pertaining to digital services and end-user devices.
+BEREC initiated a comprehensive fact-finding process to enhance the knowledge of member National Regulatory Authorities (NRAs) which involved: (i) a review encompassing key concepts derived from both pertinent literature and European Union (EU) initiatives; (ii) an internal questionnaire to assess activities carried out at the national level; (iii) a workshop featuring the European Commission, expert consulting firms (namely Ramboll and RESILO), and representatives from consumer and environmental organisations (namely BEUC and the European Environmental Bureau, EEB).
 The main findings derived from these endeavours are presented within this report, with the following key messages:

-1. Providing reliable, comparable and readable environmental data enables end-users to integrate environmental aspects in their purchasing decisions and promotes the most sustainable products within digital markets.
-This approach, previously termed "data-driven regulation" in BEREC's publications, can leverage various tools including labels, index, public data bases and best practices.
-The draft report insists on the need of a standardised approach that considers all relevant environmental impacts of ICT products life cycle (e.g. GHG emissions, energy efficiency, mineral/metal consumption) and welcomes the recent initiatives of the European Union such as the extension of energy labelling to digital devices or the upcoming EU digital passport.
+1. Providing reliable, comparable and clear environmental data enables end-users to integrate environmental aspects in their purchasing decisions and promotes the most sustainable products within digital markets.
+This approach, previously termed "data-driven regulation" in BEREC's publications,4 can leverage various tools including environmental labels, indices, public data bases and best practices.
+This report insists on the need of a standardised approach that considers all relevant environmental impacts of ICT products life cycle (e.g. GHG emissions, energy efficiency, mineral/metal consumption) and welcomes the recent

-&lt;sup>1 Eurobarometer "Fairness perceptions of the green transition" (2022)
+1 Eurobarometer "Fairness perceptions of the green transition" (2022)

-&lt;sup>2 The European commission also lists some of these challenges in the impact assessment of the empowering consumers in the green transition initiative.
+2 The European commission also lists some of these challenges in the impact assessment of the empowering consumers in the green transition initiative.
 Executive summary here (2022).

-&lt;sup>3 This definition is consistent with the definition of "ICT product" by ITU.
+3 This definition is consistent with the definition of "ICT product" by ITU.
 Read more here.

-&lt;sup>4 The idea of a "data-driven regulation" refers to the provision of information to enlighten consumption' choices and provide positive incentives within markets, complementary to the traditional tools of regulators.
+4 The idea of a "data-driven regulation" refers to the provision of information to enlighten consumption' choices and provide positive incentives within markets, complementary to the traditional tools of regulators.
 The concept was used in various BEREC documents including : BEREC Report on ICT Sustainability (2022) or BEREC Report on ex ante regulation for gatekeepers (2022).
 BEREC also mentioned this concept in its 2021-2025 Strategy.